alsmith151/TrackNado/README.md

 ## Merging hubs

-It is possible to merge the outputs from hubnado create into a single hub by using the merge command.
+It is possible to merge the outputs from tracknado create into a single hub by using the merge command.
 This requires that hubs have been created with the --save-hub-design flag.
 This will create a file called hub_design.pkl in the output directory.
 This file contains all the information required to recreate the hub.
 This does require that the hubs are for the same genome.